clicon/clixon-docs/controller.rst

 1. `Device connect`: where devices are connected via NETCONF over ssh, key exchange, YANG retrieval and config pull
 2. `Config push`: where a service is (optionally) edited, changed device config is pushed to remote devices via NETCONF.

-A `device connect` transaction works as follows (for each new enabled device):
+A `device connect` transaction starts in state `CLOSED` and if succesful stops in `OPEN`. there are multiple intermediate steps as follows (for each device):

 1. An SSH session is created to the IP address of the device
 2. An SSH login is made which requires:

    a) The device to have enabled a NETCONF ssh sub-system
    b) The public key of the controller to be installed on the device
    c) The public key of the device to be in the `known_hosts` file of the controller
 3. A mutual NETCONF `<hello>` exchange
-4. Get all YANG schema identifiers from the device using the ietf-netconf-monitoring schema
+4. Get all YANG schema identifiers from the device using the ietf-netconf-monitoring schema.
 5. For each YANG schema identifier, make a `<get-schema>` RPC call (unless already retrieved).
 6. Get the full configuration of the device.

-A `config push` transaction works as follows:
+While a `device connect` operates on individual devices, the `config push` transaction operates on all devices.
+It starts in `OPEN` for all devices and ends in `OPEN` for all devices involved in the transaction:

 1. The user edits a service definition and commits
 2. The commit triggers PyAPI services code, which rewrites the device config